abdullah-mallah/war-card-game-examination2-sustainableProgramming/README.md

 Other useful commands:
 ----------------------
 1- ("make --version") to check if make is installed on your computer and which version is installed.
-1- ("choco --version") to check if chocolati is installed on your computer and which version is installed.
+1- ("choco --version") to check if chocolatey is installed on your computer and which version is installed.